kljr/SpringboardVM/artifacts/README.md

  -- sites

- ---- [Name]
+ ---- [Name of resource]

  ------dump.sql.gz

  ------files.tar.gz

- Any variation from that, apart from [name], will not work.
+ Any variation from that, apart from [name of resource], will not work.

+ The artifact shell script will prompt you for the docroot name of a site, the name of a resource, and ask whether you want to replace the site's db, the files, or both.